ChaoGu92/Min-Max-BRG/README.md

 * the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0

-* the set of final markings MF characterizd by the GMEC parameters w and k
+* the set of final markings MF characterizd by the generalized mutual exclusion constraint (GMEC) parameters w and k

 * the set of explicit transitions Te1